top of page

 More about the chapel

 The chapel is a place of creativity and retreat.
-Both apartments offer places of contemplation, rest, getaways, and inspiration and provide sanctuary against the hustle and bustle of daily life.
-The working studio & hat museum are places to preserve, display, study, archive and study social and cultural expression.
-I hope you enjoy the atmosphere!
+Both apartments offer quiet spaces.
+The working studio & hat museum are places to preserve, display, study and archive.
+I hope you enjoy your journey into the past.

 The town of Newburgh